Andrew A. Radin With Progress Report on twoXAR

 And, and, um, uh, and therefore we should, we should embrace it as much as we can.

 Harry: No, I totally agree.
-And it, don’t tough.
-The tough part is finding those people, right.
+And the tou- The tough part is finding those people, right.
 And they’re not falling off trees.
 Uh, I can tell you, at least with all them, you know, after all these years of all the people that I’ve interacted with there, most people are just too nervous to take that path, but, uh, I try to encourage them to do it.

 Um, and what Stardex does is it is it’s a community, right?
 It’s a support system.
 It’s, it’s a whole set of other people in similar circumstances.
 Uh, whether they’ve, you know, had some success through their very early themselves, um, to work together as a, as a group and as a community to help people get there.